 If Purim got its name על שם הפור, because of the lot that Haman cast, why isn’t it called Pur instead of the plural Purim?

 The answer is Purim means two kinds of lots.
 One is the lot that Haman threw.
-And one lot that Hakodosh Boruch Hu threw.
+And one is the lot that Hakodosh Boruch Hu threw.
 Haman chose a date that was auspicious for him but Hakodosh Boruch Hu said, “That date is auspicious for Me too; this happens to be a good date for Me too.
 That’s the date I want that the Jewish nation forever should sing and dance and drink a little bit and eat and remember what happened on that day!”

 What does that mean?
 It means this.
 It could have been Pur!
 Don’t think that the whole thing was just a frame-up, just a show or an empty demonstration.
 It could’ve turned out like Haman wanted!
 It could’ve turned out like it turned out in Europe.